Sushil-Thapa/sentimentAnalysis/README.md

 Sentiment Analysis with Deep Learning.

 Info:
+Dataset: 10k lines of positive and negative samples of data.
 Number of Hidden Layers = 3

 Number of Nodes in Hidden Layer 1 = 2000